lanesane/slugnote/README.md

 * https://169.233.236.39/URI
     * The URL to post to.
 If you're testing, change api.slugnote.com to the ip address of the server.
 URI should be the URI of the request you're making.
 For example, `post/createNote/`

-## Authentication

-No authentication yet, to be determined at a later time.

 ## Unauthenticated calls

 ### getTokenTTL